wellcomecollection/docs/rfcs/047-catalogue-api-index-structure.md

 ## Open questions

-*   Is "display" the best name for this field?
+*   Are these the best names for these fields?

 *   Currently the API will check for internal model compatibility before it starts.
     Do we still want equivalent behaviour with index mappings?